WGLab/LongReadSum/README.md

 ## Signal QC

-This section describes how to generate QC reports for generating a signal and basecalling QC report from ONT FAST5 files with signal and basecall information (data shown is from Dorado: https://github.com/nanoporetech/dorado/blob/master/tests/data/fast5/single_read.fast5)
+This section describes how to generate QC reports for generating a signal and basecalling QC report from ONT FAST5 files with signal and basecall information (data shown is HG002 sequenced with ONT MinION R9.4.1 from https://labs.epi2me.io/gm24385-5mc/)